-In this weeks story, we’ll discuss the Peruvian Amazon rainforest and it’s importance to the world.
-We’ll first discuss the Peruvian Amazon rainforest’s importance to the communities of indigenous that call it home.
+We are going to chat about Peruvian Amazon rainforest and it’s importance to the world.
+We’ll first cover why the Peruvian Amazon rainforest is important to the communities of indigenous that call it home.
 Then we’ll also discuss the biodiversity of the Peruvian Amazon rainforest and the challenges that face it.
 We’ll also discuss the importance of the solutions to those challenges, with partners the Rainforest Trust, and the CEDIA.

 The Amazonia is the world’s largest tropical forest and spans eight countries in South America.
 After Brazil, Peru has the greatest extension of this biome which represents more than half of the surface of the country.
 The Loreto and Ucayali Regions are the two largest Amazon regions in Peru and are traditionally occupied and protected by indigenous groups.
 Unfortunately, hundreds of indigenous communities have no recognized ownership rights and their lands are under tremendous pressure from logging and agro-industries.
 Without the titles to their territories, native communities have no legal instrument to defend these lands.

 Our conservation partners Rainforest Trust and local partner Center for the Development of an Indigenous Amazon (CEDIA) seeks to title 220 communities covering more than six million acres to legally protect indigenous lands.
 It is crucial to close the unprotected gaps between indigenous territories to prevent industries from negatively affecting the integrity of the ecosystems.
 In addition to granting communities the rights to their land, this will provide protection for endangered species.
 Species such as the White-bellied Spider Monkey, Giant Otter and Black-faced Black Spider Monkey.